bicipeng/StoreApplication/README.md

 - Add to shopping cart
 - See personal orders histories

+Further improvements
+- Better UI using a Framework
+- Better unit test
+- Include a tool such as Coverlet to test code coverage

 ## Getting Started
 - Clone this repo
 - Set up a local database with the SQL script included in this repo, and update the connection string